[Last updated April 29, 2025]

 You’d love to take a trip with your senior loved one, but you might be unsure how to plan it if they have decreased mobility, strength, or endurance.
 Making memories and traveling with your loved one is still possible, and they can still get a lot out of the experience even if they use a mobility device or can’t walk long distances.
-You just need to know a few destinations that can make your trip successful for everyone.
-Here’s a roundup of trip ideas for seniors to consider as you plan your next vacation.
+You just need to know a few trip-planning strategies and some destinations that can make your trip successful for everyone.
+Here, we offer expert trip-planning tips and destinations that consider accessibility to accommodate your senior loved one.

 Disney World and Disneyland are magical places where families gather to create memories.
 If your loved one has limited mobility, they can still get in on the fun.
 Disney offers a variety of accommodations in their parks and resorts for visitors who use mobility devices or need to rent one.